On alternating-conjugate splitting methods: Concluding remarks

+Let us focus on a (nonlinear) Hamiltonian system $H(q,p)$.
+When using a numerical method with complex coefficients, the resulting symplectic map corresponds (via backward error analysis \cite{hairer06gni}) to a modified equation that remains Hamiltonian, though now governed by a complex Hamiltonian function that is formally preserved.
+Numerical experiments demonstrate that the original Hamiltonian $H(q,p)$ is still well preserved over time.
+However, to obtain rigorous results on the long-term preservation of first integrals, it is crucial that the imaginary parts of both coordinates and momenta remain sufficiently small.
+Otherwise, significant instabilities may arise.

+Although the numerical flow generated by the AC scheme is conjugate to a real Hamiltonian system up to order $r > p$ this does not guarantee that $(\Im(q), \Im(p))$ remains small over timescales of order $h^{-r}$.
+In fact, numerical results reveal a clear correlation between the magnitude of $(\Im(q), \Im(p))$ and the preservation of invariants.
+Moreover, the specific region of phase space from which initial conditions are selected also significantly influences the observed behavior.
+Overall, these complexities raise several important issues that merit further investigation, in any case well beyond the scope of this paper. }

-On the other hand, the case of two operators, $m=2$ in eq. \eqref{prm1}, deserves a special mention.
+Even when one has only two operators, $m=2$ in the linear equation \eqref{prm1}, deserves a separated analysis, given its potential applications, in particular to the time-dependent Schr\"odinger equation.
 In that situation, the modified vector field associated with the map \eqref{gen.split} is of the form \eqref{expreKh}, with the same dimensions $c(\ell)$ involved for $\ell \ge 2$, whereas $c(1) = 2$.
 In consequence, the analysis of subsection \ref{sub.5.1} is valid for the corresponding alternating-conjugate schemes with minor modifications.
 It might be the case, however, that the new integrators obtained by considering the splitting \eqref{gen.split} differ from those collected in subsection \ref{sub.5.2} in terms of efficiency.
 This issue will be analyzed elsewhere.